chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 The Census Schema follows [Semver](https://semver.org/) for its versioning:

-* Major: any schema changes that make the Census incompatible with public API(s) or SOMA.
+* Major: any schema changes that make the Census incompatible with the Census API or SOMA API.
 Examples:
 	* Column deletion in Census `obs`
 	* Addition of new modality
 * Minor: schema additions that are compatible with public API(s) and SOMA.
 Examples: